amogneandualem/DSG-and-MSAF-for-Long-Tailed-microfossil-Classification/README.md

 A GPU with at least 24 GB memory is recommended for training and synthetic image generation.

-🚀 Usage
+## 🚀 Usage
 1. Synthetic Image Generation
 Run the FLUX generation script:

 bash
-cd "Data processing and Clip model validation" python flux_A800_final.py
+cd "Data processing and Clip model validation." python flux_A800_final.py
 What this script does: